Fire-Dragon-DoL/osiv/README.md

 Full screen game is not supported, you have to use Windowed mode or Windowed Borderless mode which is usually available in all moderns games.
-Otherwise, you can try [winexp](http://www.nirsoft.net/utils/winexp.html "winexp") which allows you to make any windowed program, also borderless and same screen size (which emulates full screen).
+Otherwise, you can try [winexp](http://www.nirsoft.net/utils/winexp.html "winexp") which allows you to make any windowed program, also borderless and full screen size (which emulates full screen behavior).

 Notice that usually Windowed Borderless mode behaves like Full Screen mode, so this shouldn't be an issue in any case.